 5. African Brazilians, Salvador de Bahia, Brazil

-As a result the city of Salvador has very different cultural feel compared to most other cities in Brazil.
+As a result, the city of Salvador has a very different cultural feel compared to most other cities in Brazil.
 The Carnival in Salvador is considering to be possibly the largest party staged on the planet.

-The city and its African heritage have had a number of contributions to wold culture including the dance of Capoeira.
-The colonial district of Pelourinho, within the old city of Salvador is one of the best preserved colonial districts within South America.
+The city and its African heritage have had a number of contributions to world culture including the dance of Capoeira.
+The colonial district of Pelourinho, within the old city of Salvador, is one of the best-preserved colonial districts within South America.

 6. Livingston, Guatemala – Garifuna language

-In the remote north east of Guatemala you’ll find the fascinating town of Livingston.
+In the remote northeast of Guatemala you’ll find the fascinating town of Livingston, one of the Latin America cultures you’ll want to learn more about.
 Unconnected by road to the rest of Guatemala, this little enclave is mostly populated by Garifuna people – who trace their root back to shipwrecked Africa slaves from hundreds of years ago, mixed with the local Hispanic and Indigenous population.